Menu

 Once your initial filing is complete, make sure your entire organization understands how the system works and how documents must be named, filed and stored going forward.
 Create a resource document that outlines all of your filing guidelines.
 Keep it in your files, and include training on your filing process as part of your onboarding process with new hires.

-Traditional filing systems are generally paper-based and manually organized, whereas computerized systems are digital, with documents organized and stored via a computer, as the name suggests.
+Traditional filing systems are generally paper-based and manually organized.
+Computerized systems, though, are digital, with documents organized and stored via a computer, as the name suggests.

-Traditional filing systems tend to take up a lot of physical space — all of those papers require boxes or filing cabinets to store them — and these systems are susceptible to physical damage from fading, fire, flooding and other issues.
+Traditional filing systems tend to take up a lot of physical space — all of those papers require boxes or filing cabinets for storage.
+Plus, these systems are susceptible to physical damage from fading, fire, flooding and other issues.
 Transitioning to a paperless office is a more secure way to conduct business.

-Furthermore, computerized or electronic filing systems are generally more budget-friendly.
+Furthermore, electronic filing systems are generally more budget-friendly.
 They free up physical space and offer many benefits that help you organize your documents and share them across your company with ease.
-Switching from a traditional to a computerized filing system can greatly increase your system’s functionality by automating many aspects of the process, like indexing and tracking.
+Switching from a traditional to a computerized filing system can greatly increase your system’s functionality by automating many aspects of the process, such as indexing and tracking.

 Here are seven ways implementing a computerized filing system can help your business manage documents more efficiently.